underlay/tasl.io/content/specs/instance-format.md

 ### literals

-Since the datatype of the literal type is known from the schema, only the actual must be serialized.
+Since the datatype of the literal type is known from the schema, only the value needs to be serialized.

-The tasl `.instance` format can serialize values of arbitrary datatypes, since all values are represented as UTF-8 strings.
+The tasl `.instance` format can serialize values of arbitrary datatypes, since all values are represented (by definition) as UTF-8 strings.
 Values are serialized with a uvarint length prefix followed by the raw bytes of the value.

 **However** the tasl binary format has special cases for the following XSD datatypes: